YordanGeorgiev/qto/doc/md/maintenance_guide_doc.md

 Sometimes you might just need to restart the whole network service on Ubuntu:

     sudo /etc/init.d/networking restart
+    # or
+    bash src/bash/qto/qto.sh -a restart-network # this one restarts the postgres as well

 ### 2.7.
 Security related operations
 There are 2 security modes of operations in qto: